interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ## Preface

-This document specifies the Standard Interledger Protocol (ILP).
+This document specifies the Interledger Protocol (ILP).
 It draws heavily from the definition of the Internet Protocol (IP) defined in [RFC 791](https://tools.ietf.org/html/rfc791).
 The interledger protocol is the culmination of more than a decade of research in decentralized payment protocols.
 This work was started in 2004 by Ryan Fugger, augmented by the development of Bitcoin in 2008 and has involved numerous contributors since then.

 ## Introduction

 ### Motivation

-The Interledger Protocol is designed for use in interconnected systems of digital asset ledgers with transfer capability.
+The Interledger Protocol is designed for use with digital asset ledgers capable of making transfers between local accounts.
 The interledger protocol provides for transmitting payments from sources to destinations on different ledgers, where sources and destinations are hosts identified by variable length hierarchically structured addresses.

 ### Scope

 The interledger protocol is intentionally limited in scope to provide the functions necessary to deliver a payment from a source to a destination over an interconnected system of ledgers.
-There are no mechanisms to augment end-to-end payment reliability, liquidity management, identity, or other services commonly found in payment protocols.
-The interledger protocol can capitalize on the services of its supporting ledgers to provide various types and qualities of service.
+It includes minimal requirements for underlying ledgers and it does not include public key infrastructure, identity, liquidity management, or other services commonly found in payment protocols.

 ### Interfaces

-This protocol is called on by end-to-end transport protocols in an interledger environment.
-This protocol calls on local ledger protocols to carry the interledger payment to the next connector or destination account.
+This protocol is called on by hosts through higher level protocol modules in an interledger environment.
+Interledger protocol modules call on local ledger protocols to carry the interledger payment to the next connector or destination account.

-For example, a [`Universal Transport Protocol (UTP)`](../0006-universal-transport-protocol/) module would call on the interledger module to take a UTP memo (including the UTP header and user data) as the data portion of an interledger payment.
-The UTP module would provide the address and other parameters in the interledger header to the interledger module as arguments of the call.
-The interledger module would then create an interledger payment and call on the local ledger interface to transmit the interledger payment.
+For example, a [`Simple Payment Setup Protocol (SPSP)`](../0009-simple-payment-setup-protocol/) module would call the interledger module with the address and other parameters in the interledger packet to send a payment.
+The interledger module would send a transfer to the next connector or destination account along with the interledger packet and according to the parameters given.
+The transfer and interledger packet would be received by the next host's interledger module and handled by each each successive connector and finally the destination's SPSP module.

-In the Ripple case, for example, the interledger module would call on a local ledger module which would add the Ripple envelope to the interledger payment creating a Ripple transaction to transmit to the Ripple Consensus Ledger.
-The Ripple address would be derived from the interledger address by the local ledger interface and would be the address of some account in the Ripple network, that account might belong to a connector to other ledgers.
+In the Ripple case, for example, the interledger module would call on a local ledger module which would create a Ripple transaction with the interledger packet attached to transmit to the Ripple Consensus Ledger.
+The Ripple address would be derived from the interledger address by the local ledger interface and would be the address of some account in the Ripple network, which might belong to a connector to other ledgers.

 ### Operation

-The central function of the interledger protocol is to provide addressing across different ledgers.
+The central functions of the interledger protocol are addressing hosts and securing payments across different ledgers.

 Each host sending and receiving interledger payments has an interledger module that uses the addresses in the interledger header to transmit interledger payments toward their destinations.
 Interledger modules share common rules for interpreting addresses.
 The modules (especially in connectors) also have procedures for making routing decisions and other functions.

+The interledger protocol uses transfer holds to ensure that senders' funds are either delivered to the destination account or returned to the sender's account.
+This mechanism is described in greater detail in the [Overview](#overview) and the [Interledger Whitepaper](https://interledger.org/interledger.pdf).

 The interledger protocol treats each interledger payment as an independent entity unrelated to any other interledger payment.
 There are no connections or channels (virtual or otherwise).